jessetemp/radiometric/README.md

 - [x] Add backspace and enter buttons
 - [x] Clicking an element adds it to the next open space
 - [x] Pressing backspace deletes the most recent symbol
-- [ ] Backspace is disabled if the row is empty
+- [x] Backspace is disabled if the row is empty
+- [ ] Load and shuffle the word list
 - [ ] Pressing enter button checks word, displays results
-- [ ] Enter is disabled until the row is full
+- [x] Enter is disabled until the row is full
+- [ ] Define styles for correct, partial, or incorrect
 - [ ] Define opacity in bg color instead of element
-- [ ] Define styles for correct, partial, or incorrect
-- [ ] Randomize word list (seeded for normal, random for unlimited)
 - [ ] Add instructions on page load

+### Compound game
+- [ ] Find compound data source